Fintan Halpenny

 === map (h . g . f)

-But of course we aren't always working in terms of Yoneda
+But of course we aren't always working in terms of Yoneda.
+We need different semantics for

 different scenarios.
-Such as error handling with Either
+Such as error handling with Either.
+So for this we have two functions

-tool box to help us: lift
+in the Yoneda tool box to help us: lift and lower.

-and we define it in Dhall as:
+lift will lift your f into Yoneda and we define it in Dhall as:

 Ξ»(f : Type β Type)